-We believe that fiscal 2021 was a year of continued progress towards the successful execution of our strategy of growth through our Grid business unit in order to diversify revenues and to establish what we expect to be a more predictable, re-occurring business.
-We believe that our executive management team has positioned our company well to continue to execute on our strategy and to respond effectively by (i) diversifying our base of customers and market geographies for our products and services, (ii) developing and introducing new products, and (iii) streamlining various functions of the business.
+We believe that fiscal 2023 was a year of important and substantial progress towards the successful execution of our strategy of growth through our Grid business unit in order to diversify revenues and to establish what we expect to be a more predictable, re-occurring business.
+We believe that our executive management team has positioned our company well to continue to execute on our strategy and to respond effectively by (i) continuing to further diversify our base of customers and market geographies for our products and services, (ii) delivering substantially improved operational performance, (iii) developing and introducing new products, and (iv) capturing integration synergies and streamlining various functions of the business.